widowmaker110/ByteMe/README.md

 b.setAllocationMax(ByteMe.RAM_ONE_EIGHTH);
 b.setAlgorithm(ByteMe.ALGORITHM_LRU);
 ```
 setAllocationMax automatically gets the total amount of RAM in the device (tested and works will all SDK levels) and then divides it into the amount you choose.
 In this instance, I have set it to 1/8 of total RAM memory in the device to help ensure it doesn't cause the device to lag.
 The options available are 1/12, 1/10, 1/8, 1/7, 1/6, 1/5, 1/4.
 I would not recommend using more than 1/8 and even that is a lot on devices nowadays.
+For instance, something such as the (HTC One M8)[https://www.google.com/shopping/product/3602112225780779300/specs?sourceid=chrome-psyapi2&ion=1&espv=2&ie=UTF-8&q=htc+one+m8+specs&oq=htc+one+m8+specs&aqs=chrome..69i57j0l5.4142j0j1&sa=X&ved=0ahUKEwjJqtyA7ojKAhXF7D4KHeeRDpYQuC8IvAI] has 2GB of RAM.
+2GB dvided by 8 equals 262.144 MB.

 setAlgorithm must be set before placing objects into the cache.
 You are able to choose from any in the list:
 * LRU - Least Recently Used